zhangster12/Obsidian-BJJ-Notes/Nodes/Guards/Chest-to-Chest Half Guard.md

 ## Guards
 - [Half Guard](obsidian://open?vault=Obsidian-BJJ-Notes&file=Guards%2FHalf%20Guard): Pommel your arms for underhooks.
 # Passing
+- [[Crossface]]: This prevents the guard player from turning their head, which prevents them from rotating their body.
+The more you bring your head to their hip, the worse it becomes.
+- [[Diagonal Control]]: By pinning the hip and the opposite side shoulder, you prevent them from rotating and sitting up.
+They will still be able to sit up if you’re controlling the same side shoulder.
+- Hips above their hips: DOn’t place your hips directly above theirs, place it a few inches above theirs otherwirse you’ll get bridged.
+When the bottom player bridges step into mount because their weight is on their feet
 - **Free the knee**: By freeing the knee, you prevent the guard player from controlling your hip.
 ## Grips
 - [[Brabo Grip]]: Use the grip to force the passer’s elbow open so you can underhook.
+It also turns their head and pins the opposite side shoulder.
 ## Guards
 - [[Reverse Half Guard]]:
 ## Passes
 - [[High Body Lock Pass]]: Get two underhooks.
 - [[Tripod Pass]]: (1) Flare the elbows, tripod up, use a hook to free your leg to pass into [Side Control](obsidian://open?vault=Obsidian-BJJ-Notes&file=Positions%2FSide%20Control) or [Mount](obsidian://open?vault=Obsidian-BJJ-Notes&file=Positions%2FMount).
 When passing to [Mount](obsidian://open?vault=Obsidian-BJJ-Notes&file=Positions%2FMount), separate the guard player’s knees and elbows, or they can sweep you.
 (2) Walk yourself 45 deg away from them, then push their legs away as you drive forward.
+## Positions
+- [[Mount]]: If the guard player bridges, their feet are on the mat, which means their weight is not on your leg, so you can step over.
 # Retention
 -
 ## Troubleshooting